cooked-validators

 mint :: ToVersioned MintingPolicy a => a -> TxSkelRedeemer -> TokenName -> Integer -> Mint Source #

-Additional helper to build some Mint in the usual minting case where a single type of token is minted for a given MP
+Builds some Mint when a single type of token is minted for a given MP

 burn :: ToVersioned MintingPolicy a => a -> TxSkelRedeemer -> TokenName -> Integer -> Mint Source #